Quantum entanglement correlations in double quark PDFs

 with $\mathcal{M}^2 = \sum (\vec k_i^2 + m_q^2)/x_i$ being the invariant mass squared of the non-interacting three quark system~\cite{Bakker:1979eg}.
 The parameters $m_q = 0.26\ \text{GeV}$ and $\beta = 0.55\ \text{GeV}$ have been tuned in refs.~\cite{Schlumpf:1992vq,Brodsky:1994fz} to reproduce various properties of the proton such as its electromagnetic form factors.
 The normalization factor $N$ of the LCwf is determined from $\tr\rho =1$.

-More involved approaches consider various model Hamiltonians with interactions, and the quark model LCwf are then obtained numerically.
+More involved approaches consider various model Hamiltonians with interactions, and possibly higher Fock states such as $|qqqg\rangle$ or $|qqqq\bar{q}\rangle$, and the quark model LCwf are then obtained numerically.
 Ref.~\cite{Qian:2024fqf} has recently studied quark and gluon entanglement in the proton in this way.
 However, the wavefunctions and density matrices are then available only numerically.
 For this first exploration of quantum correlations associated with the entanglement negativity measure we consider the simple BS model above.